Staff

 Executive Director

-Mike started at Cedar Run as an intern in our Wildlife Rehabilitation Hospital in 2011, and accepted a staff position in the Wildlife Rehabilitation Hospital upon the completion of his internship.
+As the Executive Director, Mike is the Chief Executive Officer of Woodford Cedar Run Wildlife Refuge.
+Mike is responsible for the implementation of policies set by the Board of Trustees and the financial, program, and administrative management of Cedar Run.
+Mike provides overall leadership in the development and implementation of short- and long-range plans and policies, in consultation with the Board of Trustees and staff.
+Mike started at Cedar Run as an intern in our Wildlife Rehabilitation Hospital in 2011, and accepted a staff position in the Wildlife Rehabilitation Hospital upon completing his internship.
 Mike became the Assistant Director of our Wildlife Rehabilitation Hospital in the summer of 2015, Director of Operations in June 2020, and was named the Executive Director in January 2021.
 Mike holds a B.S. in Environmental Science from Stockton University, a Certificate in Nonprofit Management from LaSalle University, and a Certificate of Nonprofit Board Education from BoardSource.
 Mike is a Certified Wildlife Rehabilitator™ by the International Wildlife Rehabilitation Council.
-Mike has served as the President of the Board of Directors for the New Jersey Association of Wildlife Rehabilitators since January of 2021.
-Mike also serves on the Board of Directors for EarthShare New Jersey, a nonprofit organization that seeks to mobilize the people of New Jersey to protect our land, water, air and wildlife, making the state a healthier place to live, work and play.
-Mike is an adviser on the Wildlife Rehabilitators Advisory Committee with the NJ Division of Fish and Wildlife to provide guidance and assistance to the Division of Fish and Wildlife on how best to improve the wildlife rehabilitation program and the care that is provided to injured and orphaned wildlife in New Jersey.
+Mike is a Certified Fund Raising Executive (CFRE).
+CFRE International certifies experienced fundraising professionals aspiring to the highest standards of ethics, competence, and service to the philanthropic sector.
+Mike has served as the President of the Board of Directors for the New Jersey Association of Wildlife Rehabilitators since January 2021.
+Mike also serves on the Board of Directors for EarthShare New Jersey since 2021 as Chair of the Communications Committee.
+Since 2018, Mike has served as an adviser on the Wildlife Rehabilitators Advisory Committee with the NJ Division of Fish and Wildlife to provide guidance and assistance to the Division of Fish and Wildlife on how best to improve the wildlife rehabilitation program and the care that is provided to injured and orphaned wildlife in New Jersey.

 Mike